villhei/elixirtut/elixir_web/app/chapters/10_processes.md

 end
 ```

 Now it's the time to add a second module `Worker` to our script.
-The worker defines two functions `start/2` which takes a sender process to send the result back to and a number `n` indicating the number to be squared.
+The worker defines two functions, one for starting the worker, a second for performing a task.
+The `start/2` function takes a sender process to send the result back to and a number `n` indicating the number to be squared.
 The worker will respond with a tuple `{:job_done, pid, result}` when it finishes the task.
 We opt to use the `pid` to determine which worker sent the result in order to allow our parent to preserve ordering of the results.

-Notice that we also choose to use a function guard here to enforce the type safety.
-Using a guard is completely optional, but we choose to use one for the sake of practice.
+Notice that we also choose to use function guards in `start/2` to enforce the type safety.
+Using guards is completely optional, but we choose to use them for the sake of good practice.

 ```elixir
 iex> Worker.start(self, 5)